Lord Cultural Resources is a global professional practice dedicated to creating cultural capital worldwide.

 The Museum of the American Revolution, as envisioned by Robert A.M.
 Stern.
 Image: http://www.ramsa.com.

 The future Museum of the American Revolution (MoAR) is to be built at the corner of 3rd and Chestnut Streets in Philadelphia, PA, just steps away from Independence Hall.
 The building, now on the site of the former Independence National Historical Park Visitor Center built in 1976, has been closed since 2002, and ownership was transferred to MoAR in 2010 through a land exchange.
 Demolition on the existing building is anticipated to begin in March 2014, and construction to begin during the summer of 2014.
 The museum building, designed by Robert A.M.
 Stern Architects, is scheduled to open in late 2016.
-The opening salvo of the Museum of the American Revolution will take place on March 5.
+The opening salvo of the Museum of the American Revolution took place on March 5.
 Lord Cultural Resources provided management consulting, facility planning and public programming services for the MoAR project.

 We are on social media.
 Please follow us on Facebook, Twitter and You Tube for the latest in Lord news.